 Bugrem is another user feedback tool that allows you to create user feedback buttons and forms, and lets users leave feedback, suggestions, and bug reports by taking screenshots straight from their browser.

 The software offers ready-made user feedback buttons and forms that you can customize.
 The buttons can trigger forms for general feedback or users can drag them to a specific part of the page.

 FeedbackRig is a feedback platform that provides customizable sticky user feedback widgets, web surveys, ratings, one-question surveys and more for websites and apps, and emails.
 It includes a wide range of targeting options and also allows to submit visual feedback by integrating the visual feedback button with your website or app.

 The software includes reporting and analysis and integrates with other tools like Trello.

-Which customer feedback tool is best?
+Which customer feedback button or tool is best?